JWST MIRI flight performance: The Medium-Resolution Spectrometer: MRS in-flight performance

-The process of re-deriving the MRS spectro-photometric response then involved the following steps.
-Firstly, we reduce the A-star HD~163466 observations in the 12 MRS spectral bands using the ground-based spectro-photometric calibration and create 3-dimensional spectral cubes.
+The process of rederiving the MRS spectro-photometric response then involved the following steps.
+Firstly, we reduce the A-star HD~163466 observations in the 12 MRS spectral bands using the ground-based spectro-photometric calibration and create 3D spectral cubes.
 In this case a dedicated background observation was used to subtract the sky background.
-This subtraction was performed using the 2-dimensional detector images.
-Secondly, we extract the 1-dimensional integrated spectrum of HD~163466 using an aperture in the spectral cubes and apply the corresponding aperture correction factors.
+This subtraction was performed using the 2D detector images.
+Secondly, we extract the 1D integrated spectrum of HD~163466 using an aperture in the spectral cubes and apply the corresponding aperture correction factors.
 Thirdly, we fit the spectral continuum of HD~163466 with a third order spline, making sure only continuum values are used for the spline knot points.
 A theoretical model is used to pinpoint the location of spectral lines and avoid them for the continuum definition \citep{Bohlin2014}.
 Fourthly, we divide the fitted continuum by the theoretical continuum of HD~163466.
 This correction is then applied to the ground-based spectro-photometric solution.

-Figure~\ref{fig:photom_correction} illustrates the process of correcting the MRS in flight spectro-photometric solution, where the ground-to-flight correction factor is plotted in the bottom panel.
+Figure~\ref{fig:photom_correction} illustrates the process of correcting the MRS in-flight spectro-photometric solution, where the ground-to-flight correction factor is plotted in the bottom panel.
 We note the prominent emission feature at 8~$\mu m$, which is an artifact from the MIRI FM test campaign.
 This artifact is corrected in the in-flight spectro-photometric solution.